emmyyin/flappy-christmas-game/README.md

 # 0. **Getting Started**

 ## 0.1. **Download project from GitHub**
+Either:
+* Clone the project if you're familiar with git, or
-Download project by clicking the green button named “Clone or download”.
+* Download project by clicking the green button named “Clone or download”.
 When a small dialogue appears, click “Download ZIP”.
 Unzip the folder.

 ## 0.2. **Install Visual Studio Code**
 Download Visual Studio Code from https://code.visualstudio.com/, install, and open the unzipped folder.

 ## 0.3. **Install Live Server**
-In Visual Studio Code you can install [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) as an extension from the Visual Studio Code Marketplace, by clicking this [link](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).
+In Visual Studio Code you can install [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) as an extension from the Visual Studio Code Marketplace, by clicking this [link](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer), or by finding it among Visual Studio Code's extensions.

 ## 0.4. **Start Live Server**
 After Live Server is installed, you should be able to click “Go Live” in the bottom right corner of the Visual Studio Code editor.